mehlda/EmbeddedLinux/hw07/Readme.md

 ###MethodResults.pdf:
 This file contains the documentation and data on the comparison between the 4 different methods of GPIO copying.

+###scope_nodejs.png:
+This is a scope image captured during the Node.js testing.

 ###scope_mmap.png:
 This is a scope image captured during the MMAP testing.

+###scope_kernel.png:
+This is the scope image captured during the kernel testing.

 ###scope_pru.png:
 This is the scope image captured during the PRU testing.